Cutting a Pancake with an Exotic Knife: The constrained long-legged L , X , H , and phi

 From \eqref{EqEV}, the maximum number of regions with $n$ $\overline{\sf H}$'s is then \beql{EqcH} a_{\overline{\sf H}}(n) = \frac{7n^2-n+2}{2} \quad (\seqnum{A140063})~. \eeq with initial values $1, 4, 14, 31, 55, \ldots$.
 We were surprised to find that this sequence was already in the OEIS, in a 2008 entry.
 This entry formerly contained a link to a webpage \cite{Kin09} of David Kinsella, where it was stated that this sequence gives the maximum number of regions that the plane can be divided into by drawing $n$ circles and $n$ lines.
 This webpage now seems to be lost, but the Internet Archive's {\em Wayback Machine} has preserved enough of this document (see \cite{Kin09}: the figures are missing) to make it clear that this was an empirical observation based on examination of the constructions for $n \le 4$ pairs of circles and lines.

-A weaker version of this claim can be obtained from our analysis of the $\overline{\sf H}$ shape.
+A stronger version of this claim can be obtained from our analysis of the $\overline{\sf H}$ shape.
 Define a {\em constrained} $\overline{\phi}$ to consist of a circle with a line through its center.
 Two such $\overline{\phi}$'s can intersect in a maximum of seven points.
 An optimal graph containing $n$ $\overline{\phi}$'s, each intersecting all of the others in seven points, can be obtained from an optimal graph with $n$ $\overline{\sf H}$'s by applying the invertible transformation shown in Fig.\ \ref{FigH2phi}.
+This map does not preserve the number of intersections between the figures in general, but an elementary check shows that it \emph{does} map two shapes with seven intersections to two shapes with seven intersections.
 It follows that \eqref{EqcH} applies also to $\overline{\phi}$'s.
-It is plausible that to obtain the maximum number of regions from $n$ circles and $n$ lines one should first pair them up into $\overline{\phi}$'s, so this is a reasonable replacement for Kinsella's claim.
+Thus, not only is Kinsella's claim true, but it is possible to achieve the maximum number of regions under the additional constraint that each line must pass through the center of a circle.